hummerdash/Bingo-Card-Generator/README.md

 I wrote this on a hurry because I couldn't find a generator that creates pintable cards.

-For tweaking th layout please set
+For tweaking the layout please set

   <code>boolean save = false;</code>